Sophia-Loizidou/DAIS/README.md

 $X_t = f_t + \sigma \epsilon_t, \quad t = 1, 2, \ldots, T$

 where $X_t$ are the observed data and $f_t$ is a one-dimensional deterministic signal with structural changes at certain points.
-The algorithms provided can be applied to piecewise-constant (changes in the mean) and piecewise-linear (changes in the slope) signals $f_t$.
+The algorithms provided can be applied to piecewise-constant (changes in the mean) and continuous, piecewise-linear (changes in the slope) signals $f_t$.

 ### Brief description of the algorithm
 The algorithm first identifies the point where the "largest difference" occurs in the interval $[s,e]$, and uses left- and right-expanding intervals around that point.
 This is done in a sequential way, expanding once either only to the left or only to the right at each step.
 Each interval is checked by comparing the value of a contrast function with a threshold.
 This way each change-point is detected in an interval where it is isolated.
 As soon as a change-point is detected, DAIS restarts on two disjoint intervals, one ending at the start-point of the interval where the detection occurred and one starting from the end-point of that interval.